 King Pulakeshi of Chalukya Dynasty constructed this ancient fortress.
 The Bhutanatha temples are a group of sandstone temples dedicated to the God Bhutanatha.
 The architecture of the temples is an amalgamation of different architecture of different periods.

 Proceed to Hampi stop en-route to visit Pattadakal, a UNESCO world heritage site located on the banks of the Malaprabha River.
 It is a compound of the seventh and eighth century’s Hindu and Jain temples.
 Pattadakal is evidence of the wealth and prosperity of Chalukyan architecture.
 Also stop on the way at Aihole, known as ‘the cradle of the Indian Architecture’.
-It houses various ancient as well as medieval era’s Hindu, Buddhist and Jain monuments.
+It houses various ancient as well as the medieval era’s Hindu, Buddhist and Jain monuments.
 Upon arrival at Hampi hotel, complete the check-in and relax.

 Take a full day trip to Hampi – a UNESCO world heritage site.
 Hampi was the splendid capital of the great Vijayanagara Empire.
 Hampi is currently a ruined city that holds over 1,600 existing remains of riverside features, forts, sacred and royal complexes, temples, pillared halls, water structures and more belonging to ancient Hindu Dynasty of South India.